-If you need food right now, Minnesota Hunger Partners and the Minnesota Food Helpline (1-888-711-1151), a program of Hunger Solutions Minnesota, can help you find a food shelf, food bank or meal.
+If you need food right now, Minnesota Food Helpline (1-888-711-1151), a program of Hunger Solutions Minnesota, can help you find a food shelf, food bank or meal.
 Also check MinnesotaHelp.info for a listing of emergency food resources around the state.
 Find information on the Office of Economic Opportunity’s Web page.

 You may also apply for Expedited SNAP which makes benefits available quickly to households unable to meet their food needs.
-If you are eligible, benefits will be issued within 24 hours of your interview.
+If you are eligible, benefits will be issued within five working days.
 Contact your county (PDF) for more information.

 Expedited SNAP is available to the following types of households:

 You may receive expedited service in Minnesota if you meet the above requirements, even if you received SNAP in another state during the month of application.

 Many families are concerned about the rising costs of food.
 This pamphlet from the USDA (PDF) contains tips on how to stretch food dollars through budgeting, food selection and low-cost recipes.

 What is the SNAP program?